 When partnering with patients, the goal is to empower patients to control their BP.
 This can be accomplished through a combination of using evidence-based communication strategies, helping patients accurately self-measure, and by directing patients and families to resources that support medication adherence and healthy lifestyles.

 Hear from nationally renowned experts:

 • Karen L. Margolis, MD, MPH, Executive Director of Research, HealthPartners Institute

 • Monika M. Safford, MD, Chief of General Internal Medicine, Weill Cornell Medical College

-• Yvonne Commodore-Mensah, PhD, MHS, RN, Cardiovascular Nurse Epidemiologist, Johns Hopkins Medicine
+• Yvonne Commodore-Mensah, PhD, MHS, RN, Assistant Professor, Johns Hopkins School of Nursing

 Register in advance for this webinar.
 After registering, you will receive a confirmation email containing information about joining the webinar.